 has appeared in outlets across the United States, as well as in various international media outlets.

 Stroud is also the host of The Heartland Institute’s Voices of Vapers, a podcast in which Stroud interviews numerous tobacco and tobacco harm reduction policy experts and advocates.

-Prior to joining The Heartland Institute, Lindsey worked as a legislative assistant to a Minnesota state senator, and as a session staffer for a Virginia state delegate in 2015.
-In 2012, she interned for a U.S. Congressman in Virginia.
+Prior to working for Heartland, Stroud worked as a legislative assistant to a Minnesota state senator and as a session staffer for a Virginia state delegate.
+In 2012, she interned for a U.S. congressman in Virginia.

-Lindsey graduated magna cum laude from Tidewater Community College with an Associate of Arts in Social Science in 2012.
-In 2015, Lindsey graduated from the College of William and Mary with a Bachelor’s of Arts in Government.
-While at William and Mary, Lindsey was a staff writer for the Flat Hat News and covered student government.
+Stroud graduated magna cum laude in 2012 from Tidewater Community College with an associate of arts in social science.
+In 2015, she earned a bachelor’s degree in government from the College of William & Mary.
+While at William & Mary, Lindsey was a staff writer for the Flat Hat News, during which she covered student government.